wfthkttn/Bitsend-masternode-101-guide/README.md

 Now you are free to drop your job and enjoy self-explorations for a lifetime!

-Support BitSend and stay tuned.
+**Support BitSend and stay tuned!**

+If you want to support me, use my [refferal](https://www.vultr.com/?ref=7146997) or donate BSD directly - iJbLfK35hwpzLNvuSRsXxz9XjEEw8ajceV
+:3